-If you are going out of the country, take a photocopy of your passport and return
+If you're going out of the country, take a photocopy of your passport and return tickets.

-tickets.
 Keep the copies in a safe place, such as the hotel's safe-deposit box.
-If
+If your passport

-your passport or tickets are lost or stolen, having copies will make it easier to
+or tickets are lost or stolen, having copies will make it easier to replace them.

 Keep some money and copies of your credit card in a place other than your wallet,